jr0dsgarage/chute-shoot/README.md

-# chute-shoot
+# Chute Shoot

+*Shoot the Chutes and grab the loot!*

 My first [Godot](https://godotengine.org/) project, a shoot-em-up idea based off of a pun.

+There is no shooting.
+You are the Shooter.
+The Chute Shooter.

 I'm trying mechanic ideas and testing my `C#` skills while learning `Godot 4.0`.